jason-nordheim/knowledge/c++/getting-started/getting-started.md

 Second, the `cube(y)` frame will return `125` (e.g. `5 * 5 * 5`), and that frame will also get destroyed.
 Leaving one frame.

 Third and last, the values returned by `sqr(x)` and `cube(y)` functions will be used to compute `3125` (e.g `25 * 125`), and the final frame will be destroyed.

+### Scope and Functions

+Like compound statements, functions also having scoping.
+Abstractly, variables within the function body of one function do **not** have access to the variables within another any other function.

+Put another way, functions only have access ("are scoped to") their distinct frame.

+Imagine two functions; function a and function b.
+The first function (function a) will have its own set of parameters ("arguments") and may also have variables within the function body.
+The second function (function b), cannot access variables within the first function (function b).
+At the same time, the other function (function b) cannot access the variables of the first function (function a).

+> Scoping in function is a result of frames